m-Py/anticlust/inst/README.md

 )
 ```

-The "variance" objective cannot be optimized to optimality using integer
+The “variance” objective cannot be optimized to optimality using integer
 linear programming.
 Check out the help page for the `anticlust` function
 `generate_partitions` (`?generate_partitions`) to see how k-means
 anticlustering can nevertheless be solved optimally using complete